-Students who transfer to Oklahoma Wesleyan University or who transfer into the School of Ministry and Christian Thought from another university will have the Christian Service requirement pro-rated on a percentage basis.
+Students who transfer to OKWU or who transfer into the School of Ministry and Christian Thought will have the Christian Service requirement pro-rated on a percentage basis.
 Students who have at least 30 transfer credits will be required to complete two semesters of Christian Service classes.
 Students who have 60 or more transfer credits will be required to complete one semester of Christian service.
 Successful completion of the Christian Service program is a graduation requirement.